 - Unlicensed practice.

 If you are unsure whether an individual or business’s actions fall into one of these categories or rises to the level of misconduct, you may call our Office of Investigations at (617) 727-7406 and request to speak with an investigator who handles that particular profession to discuss the specific nature of your complaint.

 How do I file a complaint?

-If you would like to file a complaint against a licensee, please download our Application for Complaint form.
+If you have a complaint against a licensee, please download our Application for Complaint form.
 Please follow the instructions on the form and fill it out completely before mailing or faxing it back to our Office of Investigations.
 Please note that all complaints must be signed.
 If you wish to file a complaint electronically, please visit the Commonwealth’s new ePLACE Portal and follow the instructions for creating an account.

 What are the benefits of filing a complaint?